m0zgen/monitor/README.md

 ./monitor.sh -u multipathd -r
 ```

-You can use just script:
+You can use just script if service gas `stopped` status:

 ```bash
 ./monitor.sh -u sshd -a "/path/to/action-script/action.sh"